pyvisa/pyvisa/docs/migrating.rst

 library wrapper (named `visa_library`, an instance of the old `pyvisa.vpp43.VisaLibrary`) and the resource manager (named `resource_manager`, and instance of the old `pyvisa.visa.ResourceManager`).
-These were instantiated on import and the user could rebind to a different library usingthe `load_library` method.
-Calling this method however did not affected `resource_manager` and might lead to an insconsistent state.
+These were instantiated on import and the user could rebind to a different library using the `load_library` method.
+Calling this method however did not affect `resource_manager` and might lead to an inconsistent state.

 In 1.5, there is a new `VisaLibrary` class and a new `ResourceManager` class (they are